UMI3D/UMI3D-SDK-Documentation/docs/pages/how-to/change-color-asset.md

 ![image.png](/img/change-color-pbr.png)

+## Change color by script

-##Create a script referencing the object and the material
+Create a script referencing the object and the material.

 ![image.png](/img/change-color-reference.png)